CiscoDevNet/roomdevices-macros-samples/USB Mode Version 2/readme.md

 ## About

-The USB Mode macro is a community driven solution that enables USB Passthrough for Cisco Room devices that do not nativley support this feature.
+The USB Mode macro is a community driven solution that enables USB Passthrough for Cisco Room devices that do not natively support this feature.

 USB Passthrough is a feature, found on products like the Webex Room Kit Mini and the Webex Desk Pro, that allows you to take advantage the device's rich microphone(s), intelligent camera(s) and powerful speaker(s) as a sophisticated webcamera for various 3rd party software clients.